TheresaLui/SelfHelpContent_v2/articles/microsoft.network.privatelink-deflection/privatelink-resolve-private-ip-dns.md

    2. Ensure that the fully qualified domain name (FQDN) is assigned properly, with **A record** (a basic type of domain name service (DNS) record) and **CName**.
    3. The client virtual machine (VM) virtual network must be associated with the private zone.

-2. Validate the DNS connection health using Azure [Network Watcher](http://docs.microsoft.com/azure/network-watcher/network-watcher-monitoring-overview#monitor-communication-between-a-virtual-machine-and-an-endpoint).
+2. Validate the DNS connection health by using Azure [Network Watcher](http://docs.microsoft.com/azure/network-watcher/network-watcher-monitoring-overview#monitor-communication-between-a-virtual-machine-and-an-endpoint).

 3. Verify that you are using a private Domain Name Service(DNS) Zone.